ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

   submodules: true  # true so Hugo theme submodule is checked out
 ```

-Next up is to generate the Hugo site.
+Next step is to generate the Hugo site.
 This will use the Hugo task we've installed earlier.
 The output will be generated to the artifact staging directory.

 ```yaml
 - task: HugoTask@1